VariantSync/Vatras/src/Vatras/Tutorial/C_Proofs.lagda.md

 We will reuse `V` here which was defined in the first tutorial to be a rose tree just as in our paper.
-(Try looking it up using your editor, and feel free to change it if you like 🙂!
-(Some proofs might break but you can just replace them by a whole to experiment a bit)).
+(Try looking it up using your editor, and feel free to change the value of `V` if you like 🙂!
+(Some proofs might break but you can just replace them by a hole to experiment a bit.))

 ```agda
 open import Vatras.Framework.Properties.Completeness V